Surrealism

 Salvador Dali weird things: Dali at age 4 Salvador Dali weird

-When Dalí was five, his parents took him to first Salvador’s grave and informed him of their belief that he was the reincarnation of his own dead brother.
-This had a huge psychological effect on the boy.
+When Dalí was five, his parents took him to his brother’s grave and told him they believed that he was the reincarnation of his dead brother.
+This had a profound psychological effect on him.

 Salvador Dali weird things: Gala i Dali, source: www.salvador-dali.org, Salvador Dali weird

-In August 1929, Dalí met the love of his life: Elena Ivanovna Diakonova, better known as Gala.
-Unfortunately, Gala was already married to the French Surrealist poet Paul Eluard (and also involved in a romance with Max Ernst).
-But it wasn’t a big problem for Dalí and, in the end, Gala married Dalí in 1934.
-Even though she was 10 years older than him, they would remain together until her death in 1982.
-Gala became Dalí’s muse and business manager, her financial shrewdness supported his extravagant lifestyle.
+In August 1929, Dalí met the love of his life, Elena Ivanovna Diakonova—better known as Gala.
+At the time, Gala was married to the French Surrealist poet Paul Éluard and had previously been involved with Max Ernst.
+This did not deter Dalí, and she eventually married him in 1934.
+Although she was ten years older, the two remained together until she died in 1982.
+Gala became Dalí’s muse and business manager; her financial shrewdness supported his extravagant lifestyle.
 She was also famous for directing Dalí’s business by checking it out in Tarot cards.

-3. Dalí appeared on TV-Show What’s My Line?
+3. Dalí appeared on the TV show What’s My Line?

 Salvador Dali weird things: Salvador Dali, The Enigma of Hitler, 1939, Museo Nacional Centro de Arte Reina Sofia, Madrid, Salvador Dali weird

-During the Nazis’ rise, most Surrealists were loudly anti-fascists and against Hitler.
-Dalí, on the other hand, began to paint him.
-These pieces include The Enigma of Hitler (above) and Hitler Masturbating.
-Once detailing that he “often dreamed of Hitler as a woman” and that the Nazi dictator “turned [him] on”.
-Dalí was kicked out of the Surrealist group for being a Nazi sympathizer, which he denied.
-Creepy!
+During the Nazis’ rise, most Surrealists were outspoken anti-fascists and opposed Hitler.
+Dalí, however, began painting the dictator.
+These works include The Enigma of Hitler and a sketch sometimes referred to as Hitler Masturbating.
+Dalí once admitted that he “often dreamed of Hitler as a woman” and claimed that the Nazi leader “turned [him] on.”
+Because of his controversial behavior and perceived fascist sympathies, Dalí was expelled from the Surrealist group, though he denied being a Nazi sympathizer.

-Within the art community, Dalí was renowned for his love of making money.
+Within the art community, Dalí was notorious for his love of money.
 He was even called “Avida Dollars,” which is both an anagram of Salvador Dalí and a signifier of his greed.
-Dalí appeared in ads for Lanvin chocolates, brandy, and even Alka Seltzer – you can watch all of them here.
+Dalí appeared in advertisements for Lanvin chocolates, brandy, and even Alka Seltzer—you can watch all of them here.

 Salvador Dali weird things: Salvador Dali and Chupa Chups Salvador Dali weird